aluit/sinsy-project/README.md

 ## Algorithmic Composition Experiments

 This fork is intended to expand the capability of the original stochastic song implementation, and upload bug fixes from my local version.
+It also includes the scripts for generating audio word clouds as per the World Cloud paper.
  -- A.L.
 Uitdenbogerd

 This is a collection of Python scripts for interacting with Sinsy.